alfiephillips/alfiephillips/README.md

 ## Hi, I'm Alfie Phillips, An 18 year old Software Engineer starting an Apprenticeship with [Hiyield](https://hiyield.co.uk) ✳️

-I'm currently expressing my interest in Machine Learning and AI (Artificial Intelligence).
-I'm very keen to learn about how data is manipulated to create specific models and predict outcomes.
-One of my first projects using machine learning is [Dog or Cat](https://github.com/alfiephillips/dog-or-cat) Also, I have just finished developing a project 'LocalSeed' for my Year 2 Computer Science coursework at Truro College.
+I'm currently investing my study into creating bespoke applications with Wordpress using a variety of technologies such as PHP and Petite Vue.
+Also, I have just finished developing a project 'LocalSeed' for my Year 2 Computer Science coursework at Truro College.
 LocalSeed is a micro-investment platform for small communities to depart as businesses and investors, financially exchanging to boost their local growth.
 You can find the repo here: [LocalSeed](https://github.com/alfiephillips/localseed)

 Familiar technologies I use are
 - HTML: Jinja Templating;